SeanMarkWD/HabitTrackerApp/README.md

 - Date Picker: View habits by specific days and navigate through past 7 days.
 - Responsive Design: Mobile-first approach with fully responsive layouts for tablets and desktops.
 - Data Persistence: All habits are stored in the browser's localStorage, so users don't lose their data on refresh.
+- Manage Habits: Users are able to edit, stop, cancel and delete habits.

 ## Tech Stack